bootdotdev/blog/content/news/learn-cryptography-course-released.md

 ## What's inside?

 You'll find text and image explanations of all the concepts, as well as video explanations of some of the more visually demanding lessons.
-You'll be writing real code in Go in most of the exercises, and our system will instantly check your code and provide instant feedback.
-You'll only enjoy the course if you enjoy an engaging hands-on experience.
+You'll be writing real code in Go in most of the exercises, and the platform will instantly check your code and provide feedback.
+You'll only like the course if you enjoy an engaging hands-on experience.